The Proteus Operation: Plot

-The Hitler that they seek to advise soon develops other plans.
-Learning about the original history from his time traveling advisors, Hitler uses these lessons to ensure that Western Europe falls swiftly, followed by dropping a few of the Uptime nuclear weapons to wipe out the Soviet Union.
-He then destroys his end of the "time conduit" and declares independence from his former sponsors.
-By the 1970s, Nazi Germany and the Empire of Japan have conquered everything other than North America, Australasia, and parts of South America.
-Africa has suffered an enormous genocide every bit as complete as the one inflicted upon the Jews, and the Axis powers stand poised in 1975 to start a final war that the United States is bound to lose, given the military power of Nazi Germany.
+The Uptime initiative sends 21st century advisors, armaments, and nuclear weapons back to the 1920s to support the Nazis and enable Adolf Hitler's rise to power.
+With help from his time-traveling sponsors, Hitler exploits knowledge about the original timeline to swiftly defeat the Western Allies, and uses provided nuclear weapons against the Soviet Union, winning World War II.
+However, he then destroys his end of the "time conduit" and declares independence from his former sponsors.
+By 1975, Nazi Germany and the Empire of Japan have conquered everything other than North America, Australasia, and parts of South America.
+Africa has suffered an enormous genocide every bit as complete as the one inflicted upon the Jews, and the Axis powers stand poised to start a final war that the remaining Allies, led by the United States, are bound to lose.